Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 The challenge with solving this inverse problem, in real time, is the computational cost of solving the acoustic--gravity model at high-enough resolution to accurately resolve the propagating ocean acoustic waves.
-While earthquake-induced seafloor motion contains a range of frequencies, the dominant acoustic wave frequencies are typically of the order of $\sim$0.1~Hz in the deep ocean \cite{leveque2018cascadia, levin2015tsunamis}.
-The coupled acoustic–gravity model resolves a spectrum of frequencies from the long-period gravity wave regime up to 1~Hz (i.e., 1500~m wavelengths) of the propagating acoustic waves in the 3D compressible ocean domain, over the 1000~km long CSZ, which requires fine grids.
+While earthquake-induced seafloor motion contains a range of frequencies, the dominant acoustic wave frequencies are typically of the order of $\sim$0.1~Hz in the deep ocean \cite{leveque2018cascadia, Levin_2015_PhysicsTsunamis}.
+The coupled acoustic–gravity model resolves a spectrum of frequencies from the long-period gravity wave regime up to 1~Hz (i.e., 1500~m wavelengths) for the propagating acoustic waves.
+Resolving this across the 1000~km long CSZ in the 3D compressible ocean domain requires fine spatial grids.
 For Cascadia, the discretized spatiotemporal seafloor velocities $\mr{m}$ consist of over one billion parameters.
 Moreover, the inference of this high-dimensional parameter vector from sparse and noisy pressure data is inherently ill-posed, as many different sets of parameters may be consistent with the limited observational data to within the noise tolerance.

 To address this challenge, we adopt a Bayesian approach.
 Rather than seeking a single deterministic ``best-fit'' solution, Bayesian inference characterizes the probability that any given parameter field is consistent with both the observed data and any prior knowledge.
 The uncertain parameter field is treated as a random field, and the solution to the inverse problem is the posterior probability distribution~\cite{KaipioSomersalo05, stuart2010inverse, ghattas2021learning}.
 This probabilistic framework rigorously quantifies uncertainties in both the inverse solution and the resulting tsunami forecasts.